zopefoundation/zc.relationship/src/zc/relationship/README.txt

 use within the ZODB.
 They share the model that relationships are full-fledged objects that are indexed for optimized searches.
-They also share the ability to perform optimized intransitive and transitive relationship searches, and have, or can be configured to have, arbitrary filter searches on relationship objects.
+They also share the ability to perform optimized intransitive and transitive relationship searches, and to support arbitrary filter searches on relationship tokens.

 The index is a very generic component that can be used to optimize searches for N-ary relationships, can be used standalone or within a catalog, can be